Harrywg/group-5-frontend/README.md

 #### Manage User Profile

-- As a user, I can access my profile to view and edit my details.
+- As a user, I can access my profile to view my details.
 - I can see my achievements, including gold, silver, and bronze medals.

 #### View Single Place Details

 - As a user, I can click on a place to view detailed information.
-- I can see the creator of the place, distance from my current location, and time left for an event.
+- I can see the creator of the place, its distance from my current location, and time left before the event expires.

 #### Submit Guesses

-- As a user, I can submit my guess coordinates from my phone near a specific place.
+- As a user, I can submit my guess coordinates from my phone when near a specific place.
 - I receive feedback on my guess, including bronze, silver, or gold medals.

 #### Interactive Map